 Leiths taught me to worship the egg.
 I still remember the first lecture when our teacher held up a raw fragile egg (ready to lob it into the crowd, shouting, ‘Welcome to school, kids!’) and described it as a ‘natural pre-packed fast food’.
 Respect, control and patience is the key to cooking with eggs, (as I devoutly describe here when I whipped up some silky scrambled eggs), and nothing could be more accurate when making a good mayonnaise.

-Since then, I’ve found mayonnaise to be a basic requirement to cooking.
-In various jobs, I’ve needed to whip up a quick aioli with squidgey roasted garlic and mustard for dunking chips, or with fronds of wild garlic to create a vivid green mayonnaise, a grassy bed for a pile of smokey potatoes.
+Since then, I’ve found making mayonnaise to be a basic requirement in cookery.
+In various jobs, I’ve needed to whip up a quick aioli with squidgy roasted garlic and mustard for dunking chips, or with fronds of wild garlic to create a vivid green mayonnaise, a grassy bed for a pile of smokey potatoes.

 Even now, living with a Frenchman making a mayonnaise is a pre-requisite.
 Homemade mayonnaise, made with tablespoons of spicy Dijon, is essential for burgers, then for dipping our chips, then for ripping off chunks of baguette and wiping them around the bowl.

-In an East meets West combination, I added miso and lime to a batch of mayo and then, in a fit of ‘oh, let’s just see’ added a centimetre of finely grated ginger.
+In an East meets West combination, I tried miso and lime mayonnaise and then, in a fit of ‘oh, let’s just see’ added a centimetre of finely grated ginger.
 So fine, it’s basically pulp.
 What emerged was a silky, salty-sweet spread, the colour of a creamy beige swatch you’d probably find at Farrow and Bull; a hit of umami miso to start, then the ginger and floral lime zest refreshing the palate with an edge of sweetness.
 Each dip of a chip was more intriguing as the flavours layered and twirled on my tongue.